 We are susceptible to fluctuations in our business based upon consumer demand for our products.
+In addition, we cannot guarantee that increases in demand for our products associated with increases in the deployment of new technology will continue.
 We believe that our success depends on our ability to anticipate, gauge and respond to fluctuations in consumer preferences.
-However, it is impossible to predict with complete accuracy the occurrence and effect of fluctuations in consumer demand for our products.
+However, it is impossible to predict with complete accuracy the occurrence and effect of fluctuations in consumer demand over a products life cycle.
 Moreover, we caution that any growth in revenues that we achieve may be transitory and should not be relied upon as an indication of future performance.
-Thus, we cannot guarantee that increases in our remote control sales associated with increases in the deployment of advanced set-top boxes will continue.
-In addition, while we expect our consumer lines of business to return to prior year levels for the remainder of 2005, we make no assurance that this will happen.